-The programme prepares students for successful careers in product design and the design industries.
+The BSc (Hons) Product Design Technology prepares students for successful careers in product design and the design industries.
 Within the programme there is a particular focus on real world experience and preparing young professionals for industry.
 Graduates are able to demonstrate excellent creative and technical competence, the capacity to critically evaluate complex information and the skills to apply their knowledge in solving challenging product and design engineering design problems.